 Deshla hits the road

-Entirely designed and fabricated by IIT Kharagpur’s Electric Vehicle Group, the electric auto champions ‘Make in India’
+Entirely designed and fabricated by IIT Kharagpur’s Electric Vehicle Group, Deshla is the first fully indigenous electric auto

 With its powerful motor, lithium ion battery that can last up to 6-7 years, high load carrying capacity, sturdy frame and yet easy manoeuvrability, Deshla is a better option than diesel-guzzling, polluting autos and even the flimsy and high-maintenance Totos.
 It is not only clean and green, but it also steals a march on both when it comes to the issues of safety, reliability, performance, and comfort.

 Why is Deshla a better option in every way?
 Here’s how.